-\subsubsection{Speech restoration tasks}
+\subsection{Speech restoration tasks}

-\textbf{Audio super-resolution} A lot of early studies ~\citep{nakatoh2002generation-bwe-linear-mapping,iser2003neural-network-bwe-1,kontio2007neural-network-bwe-2} break SR into spectral envelop estimation and excitation generation from the low-resolution part.
+\textbf{Speech super-resolution} A lot of early studies ~\citep{nakatoh2002generation-bwe-linear-mapping,kontio2007neural-network-bwe-2} break super-resolution~(SR) into spectral envelop estimation and excitation generation from the low-resolution part.
 At that time, the direct mapping from the low-resolution part to the high-resolution feature is not widely explored since the dimension of the high-resolution part is relatively high.
-Later, deep neural network~\citep{li2015dnn-bwe,audio-supre-resolution-SR-kuleshov2017audio} is introduced to perform SR using spectral mapping.
-These approaches show better subjective quality comparing with traditional methods.
-Later, to increase the modeling capacity, \textit{TFilm}~\citep{birnbaum2019temporal-tfilm} is proposed to model the affine transformation among each time block. \textit{WaveNet} also shows effectiveness in extending the bandwidth of a band-limited speech~\citep{gupta2019wavenet-bwe}.
-To utilize the information both from the time and frequency domain, ~\citet{heming-towards-sr-wang2021towards} proposed a time-frequency loss that can yield a balanced performance both on time and frequency domain metrics.
-Recently, \textit{NU-GAN}~\citep{nu-gan-kumar2020nu} and \textit{NU-Wave}~\citep{nu-wave-lee2021nu} pushed the target sample rate in SR to high fidelity, up to 44.1 kHz and 48 kHz.
+Later, deep neural network~\citep{li2015dnn-bwe,audio-supre-resolution-SR-kuleshov2017audio} is introduced to perform SR. These approaches show better subjective quality comparing with traditional methods.
+To increase the modeling capacity, \textit{TFilm}~\citep{birnbaum2019temporal-tfilm} is proposed to model the affine transformation among each time block.
+Similarly, \textit{WaveNet} also shows effectiveness in extending the bandwidth of a band-limited speech~\citep{gupta2019wavenet-bwe}.
+To utilize the information both from the time and frequency domain, ~\citet{heming-towards-sr-wang2021towards} propose a time-frequency loss that can yield a balanced performance on different metrics.
+Recently, \textit{NU-GAN}~\citep{nu-gan-kumar2020nu} and \textit{NU-Wave}~\citep{nu-wave-lee2021nu} pushed the target sample rate in SR to high fidelity, namely 48 kHz.